CPAtoCybersecurity/GRC_News_Assistant_3/README.md

 ## Usage

 ### Automatic Processing
-The workflow runs automatically every day at 5 AM, processing articles from the last 3-10 days depending on the source.
+The workflow runs automatically every day at 5 AM, processing articles from the last day depending on the source.

 ### Manual Execution
 1. Open n8n workflow